Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

-You can, as with meshes, separate the selected bones in a new armature object (:menuselection:`Armature --> Separate`, :kbd:`Ctrl-Alt-P`) - and of course, in *Object* mode, you can join all selected armatures in one (:menuselection:`Object --> Join Objects`, :kbd:`Ctrl-J`).
+You can, as with meshes, separate the selected bones in a new armature object (:menuselection:`Armature --> Separate`, :kbd:`Ctrl-Alt-P`) - and of course, in *Object mode*, you can join all selected armatures in one (:menuselection:`Object --> Join Objects`, :kbd:`Ctrl-J`).